revelaction/ical-git/README.md

 [`.ics` files](testdata/event-recurrent.ics).
 You need to provide the SSH key and repository address in the configuration TOML file.
 Alternatively, you can provide a path in the current filesystem.
-For more details, refer to the [configuration file](configuration.md).
+For more details, refer to the [configuration file](configuration.md) documentation.
 Once configured, you can run the daemon to start processing the calendar events.

 ![daemon log output ](log.png)

 # Features

-- **Focusing on Private Hosted Solution**: Designed to provide a simple and effective private self-hosted calendar solution.
+- **Private Hosted Solution**: Designed to provide a simple and effective private self-hosted calendar solution.
 - **Low resources computers**: Supports installation on Raspberry Pi Zero and other cheap microcomputers.
 - **Notifications**: Offers support for Telegram bots and local Linux desktop notifications.
 - **Direct Git Fetching**: Can fetch iCal files directly from a git repository without saving them locally.